radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 Our vision for user defined resource types is to enable users to define and deploy any resource type beyond the built in resource types in Radius.
 User defined types will provide the following:

-- Platform engineers can easily define and deploy their custom services as user-defined resource types in Radius, adhering to organizational policies within their developer platforms.
+- Platform engineers can easily define and deploy their services as user-defined resource types in Radius, adhering to organizational policies within their developer platforms.
 - Platform engineers, IT operators, and developers are able to seamlessly collaborate and maintain the new resource types within user platforms.
 - Open-source community contributors have more opportunities to contribute to Radius, enabling them to add new resource types and Recipes, and making these assets available for the community.
 - Community contributed assets - new resource type definitions and Recipes are easily discoverable and ready for consumption across the community.
 This will accelerate the adoption of Radius across the cloud native community.